marcinn/letsplay/README.md

 # letsplay
-An extensible music player written in Python
+An extensible music player wbrary ritten in Python

 ## Features